 Another standout element in the Japanese diet is their reliance upon seafood and seaweed.
 Start by aiming for two fish dishes per week (try this easy recipe for salmon steaks with wasabi), and then try adding seaweed to soups and salads.
 You’ll be amazed by the difference in your hair and skin.

-Rather than forgoing carbs entirely, the Japanese diet encourages the consumption of low-GI grains, such as rice, over high-GI breads and pastas.
+Rather than forgoing carbs entirely, the Japanese diet encourages the consumption of low-GI grains, such as rice, over high-GI bread and pasta.
 And the same goes for desserts, too, so try skipping the sugar-loaded pudding in favour of fresh, fibre-rich fruit.

 Breakfast really is the most important meal of the day, but to learn from the Japanese way of life, ditch the sugary cereals or butter-laden pastries in favour of a savoury, satisfying meal that includes miso soup, pickles, rice and lean protein, such as fish or eggs.